michelle-miller/michelle-miller.github.io/index.md

 ## Administrator help

-The following content helps administrators install and manage the on-premises deployment of the IBM Watson Discovery service.
+The following content helps administrators install and manage on-premises deployments of the IBM Watson Discovery service.
 The content was written in DITA with Oxygen XML Author.

 - [Installing the IBM Watson Discovery service in IBM Cloud Pak for Data](https://michelle-miller.github.io/samples/CP-Data-4.7.x-Admin-Disco.pdf){:target="_blank"}